Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Businesses that may seem to be unrelated to the financial industry may actually have KYC requirements after all; some businesses may also have additional KYC requirements that have nothing to do with fighting money laundering.

 The relationship between anti-money laundering (AML) and Know Your Customer (KYC) is a lot like the relationship between a car and its wheels.
-Just like a car isn’t a car without its wheels, you can’t have an AML program without a KYC process.
-And just as you would want to ensure that a car has the optimal tires and air pressure for its specific environment, a KYC program should be appropriate to the risks of its industry and the expectations of its regulators.
+Just like a car isn’t a car without its engine, an AML program is nothing without KYC.
+And just like you wouldn’t buy a Ferrari if you lived in the mountains, a KYC program should be appropriate to the risks of its industry and the expectations of its regulators.

-While AML and KYC are inextricably linked to one another, it is important to understand how they differ so you can craft the best strategy for your organization.
+AML and KYC are inextricably linked to one another, but it’s important to understand how they differ so you can craft the best strategy for your organization.

-Below, we present the basics of KYC and AML to inform your business’s AML and KYC policies.
+Below, we present the basics of KYC and AML to inform your business’ AML and KYC policies.

 What is anti-money laundering (AML)?